The Indianapolis Press Club Foundation believes in providing paid summer fellowship opportunities for deserving college journalism students.

 We know the best education often comes on the job, so we work with local media to identify full-time internship opportunities that enable students to grow in their careers.

-Each summer, the Indianapolis Press Club Foundation funds two summer fellowships for two Indiana undergraduate college journalism students.
+The Indianapolis Press Club Foundation will fund four 2022 summer fellowships for Indiana undergraduate college journalism students.
 The 10-week fellowships pay $6,000 each.

 Our 2021 Summer Fellows Covered and Wrote Some Great Stories

 Lambert worked at the Indianapolis Recorder Newspaper.

 Indiana University Sophomore

 Herron, Lambert and TerBush each spent 10 weeks at their summer internships.
 We are grateful to The Indianapolis Foundation, an affiliate of Central Indiana Community Foundation, for providing support for Herron’s internship since our foundation can support only two of the three fellowships.

 Our Two 2020 Summer Fellows Had Rewarding Internships

 Both Azziz and Isaacman produced some terrific stories despite being required to follow social-distancing rules when reporting and covering news.

 2019 Summer Fellows

 “My fellowship was even better than expected,” said Emily Cox, a Ball State Univeresity graduate.
 “I got to cover challenging subjects/high interest events.
 I learned so much and gained great connections.